-Since there are many types of influenza virus, and because they change over time, a new flu vaccine is offered every fall.
+Since there are many types of influenza virus, and because they change over time, scientists develop a new flu vaccine every fall.
 Getting vaccinated before the flu season starts reduces your chances of getting the flu and helps you recover faster if you do get it.
-You should not take the vaccine if you have a severe allergy to eggs, because the viruses for the vaccines are grown in chick embryos.
+You should not take the vaccine if you have a severe allergy to eggs because the viruses for the vaccines are grown in chick embryos.
 See Risk Factors for list of people who should get the vaccine every year.

 Infants and young children, as well as senior adults, are considered at highest risk of complications from flu.
 Other risks include:

 - Having a chronic illness, such as heart disease